jmmb/www.milesisland.net/about.md

 ---

-**Miles Island** is a music project from Minneapolis songwriter and multi-instrumentalist Jim Bjorklun, whose sound evokes the solitary winters and hazy summers of Minnesota.
+**Miles Island** is a music project from Minneapolis songwriter and multi-instrumentalist Jim Bjorklun.
+The sound evokes these solitary winters and hazy summers of Minnesota.

 It began years earlier, when Jim was living on a lake and playing in various